 Danielle Macdonald, assistant professor of anthropology at The University of Tulsa, does more than remove layers of sediment to uncover artifacts during her excavations in Cyprus and Jordan, at the site of Kharaneh IV.
 Her team of students and archaeological specialists discover connections to the people who made and used these tools, and to our lives today.

 In Cyprus, Macdonald and her collaborators — Lisa Maher, University of California, Berkeley; Sally Stewart, University of Toronto; and Alan Simmons, University of Nevada, Las Vegas — are surveying to find new sites for the Ancient Seafaring Explorers of Cyprus project.
 Using maps, global positioning systems and iPads to record data, they conduct pedestrian surveys of different landscape features where members of the team walk in transects (lines) and look at the ground for artifacts.
 They have discovered several sites this way, some that date to the earliest occupants of the island.
 “Our next step in Cyprus is to apply for an excavation permit with the Department of Antiquities to excavate,” Macdonald said.

 From Cyprus to Kharaneh IV

 The Kharaneh IV project, however, is already well underway.
 In 2008, Maher brought Macdonald on as an area supervisor.
-At the time, Macdonald was still working on her PhD and in 2013 the two became co-directors of the project.
+At the time, Macdonald was still working on her doctorate; in 2013, the two became co-directors of the project.

 Beyond objects in the dirt